 When the sun goes down, the lights turn up and guests to the area will experience the most wonderful time of the year as Dillsboro is transformed into a winter wonderland of lights, candles, laughter and music during their annual Lights and Luminaries event.
 2,500 luminaries light guest’s way to shops, while horse and buggy rides carry people through the streets, and shopkeepers welcome guests with live music and treats.
 Lights and Luminaries takes place the first two Fridays and Saturdays in December from 5-9 p.m. each night.
 A free shuttle service is available from Monteith Park.

-Stop into Cherokee for the three-day Lights & Legends Christmas event on December 15-17, 2018.
+Stop into Cherokee for the three-day Lights & Legends Christmas event in December.
 Enjoy interactive displays and learn more about ancient Cherokee Christmas legends.
 The event also boasts a 40-foot Christmas tree, a synthetic ice rink, and photos with Santa and other holiday favorites.

 Head over to the ecological, artistic and environmental marvel, the Jackson County Green Energy Park, for another activity to keep you out of the cold.
-Situated on an old landfill that now harnesses the methane to create energy, the Green Energy Park uses that renewable energy as fuel for glassblowing studios, blacksmith forges and pottery kilns – this is one of the only art studios powered by renewable energy in the world.
+Situated on an old landfill that now harnesses the methane to create energy, the Green Energy Park uses that renewable energy as fuel for glassblowing studios, blacksmith forges and pottery kilns and is the only art studios powered by renewable energy in the world.

 Comfort Food (And Drinks)